Rookie safety Marquise Blair makes loud first impression in Seahawks debut

 As a senior at Utah last year, twice he was ejected from games for “targeting” an opponent with the crown of his helmet.

-That, of course, is a no-no — in college and in the NFL — and that’s a habit Seahawks coaches had been trying, and trying hard, to break out of Blair leading up to Thursday night’s preseason opener against Denver.
+That, of course, is a no-no — in college and in the NFL — and that’s a habit Seahawks coaches have been trying, and trying hard, to break out of Blair leading up to the preseason opener against Denver.

-So when Drew Lock’s fourth-quarter pass was floating over the middle of the field Thursday night at CenturyLink Field, and Williams was looking over his shoulder to try to make the catch, Blair charged in, lowered his right shoulder and leveled a loud hit across the receiver’s left shoulder and chest.
+So when Drew Lock’s fourth-quarter pass was floating over the middle of the field at CenturyLink Field, and Williams was looking over his shoulder to try to make the catch, Blair charged in, lowered his right shoulder and leveled a loud hit across the receiver’s left shoulder and chest.

 For Blair, that’s a step in the right direction.